lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 - 2018-03-22-cambridge-analytica-and-facebook§t
 ---

-**TL;DR:** We explore keeping your tokens and your users data safe. `localStorage` has been used as an example of how to store access tokens, especially in single-page applications (SPAs).
+**TL;DR:** We explore keeping your tokens and your user’s data safe. `localStorage` has been used as an example of how to store access tokens, especially in single-page applications (SPAs).
 Auth0 has an alternative to storing a token for a persistent user session, so your returning users can stay logged in without putting them at unnecessary risk.

 ## Storing tokens on the frontend—don’t do it